Purdue-CS193/homework-0-ObviAvi/index.md

 # Avi Aggarwal's First CS193 Homework

 Favorite Things about CS193:
-- Lean useful skills that are not neccessarily coding, but computer science adjacent
+- Learn useful skills that are not neccessarily coding, but computer science adjacent
 - Low time commitment
 - Class not at unreasonable morning time